Kid Link Occupational Therapy

 Medicare plans can only be used for Occupational Therapy sessions when the child is present.
 Medicare Rebates are unable to be used towards missed or cancelled appointments.
 The cancellation fee will need to be funded privately in full.

-Sessions are booked in for a term-by-term basis and as an agreement of therapy you agree to a regular weekly/fortnightly or monthly session (unless other arrangements are made) for a term at a time.
+Sessions are booked on a term-by-term basis and as an agreement of therapy you agree to a regular weekly/fortnightly or monthly session (unless other arrangements are made) for a term at a time.

-Towards the end of the term, parents and the Occupational Therapist will make a decision about continuation of therapy.
+Towards the end of the term, your OT will discuss progress with you and you can make a decision about continuation of therapy as needed.
 If you decide to conclude Occupational Therapy services, we require 2 week’s notice and where possible, your next and final appointment will be used as a handover/discharge session and a summary of your child’s Occupational Therapy program to date will be provided to you.
 This ensures consistency in service delivery and success for the goals set out for the child.

 Session summary notes are provided after each appointment.
 Regular session notes can be expected within 3-4 business days and initial or specialised appointments (school observations, assessments or screens) can be expected within 7 business days.
 To ensure you and your child get desired outcomes from the Occupational Therapy program and progress can be made, it is essential that session notes are read and homework tasks/recommendations are completed.
 We want to promote teamwork and success, so please talk to your therapist if recommendations are unable to be completed.
 We can then adjust programs, homework and session plans to suit your family’s situation.